fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 Export these values on the other server too.
 These are the private IP addresses, not the ones you used above for login into the VMs.

-<font color=red>Note!</font>: If your session gets disconnected you will need to reset these shell variables or use the IPs directly in the examples below.
+_Note!_: If your session gets disconnected you will need to reset these shell variables or use the IPs directly in the examples below.

 **Setup and FDT Installation**